-We’ve decided to tell you the criminal histories of the three men, including Joseph Rosenbaum & Anthony Huber who were shot in Kenosha, Wisconsin.
+We’ve decided to tell you the criminal histories of the three men, including Joseph Rosenbaum and Anthony Huber, who were involved in the Kenosha shooting in Wisconsin.
 Here’s why.

 (Note: See some of our other exclusives here, including video of arson suspects starting a Kenosha business on fire, and an eyewitness who says he saw a man with a walkie-talkie directing carloads of people right before the arson fires broke out.
 We also found shell casings Kenosha police missed at the first Rittenhouse shooting scene.
 Wisconsin’s largest newspaper, The Milwaukee Journal Sentinel, argued that readers shouldn’t get to know the shot men’s criminal records.
 Read our column explaining why they’re wrong here.)

 The jurors have not learned details of these histories.
 These are the criminal histories of Joseph Rosenbaum, Anthony Huber, and Gaige Grosskreutz:

 Joseph Don Rosenbaum lived in Kenosha.
 He had an open case for misdemeanor bail jumping that was filed on July 30, 2020.

 The conditions of bond read: “Not to Possess or Consume Alcohol. *Not To Possess or Consume Controlled Substances w/o a Prescription.
 No contact including the residence, electronic or 3rd party with: Kariann S, Park Ridge Inn.”

 Rosenbaum also had open misdemeanor cases for battery (domestic abuse) and disorderly conduct (domestic abuse).